Reports keep coming in about dogs dying due to toxic levels of vitamin D in dog food.

 Vitamin D is an essential nutrient for dogs.

 Dogs need vitamin D to regulate calcium and phosphorus absorption.
-It’s also crucial for the health of your dog’s bones and
+It’s also crucial for the health of your dog’s bones and heart.

 However, too much of a good thing is really bad.